raspberrypilearning/packaging-your-code/en/step_2.md

 --- task ---

-Change directory to your new project directory you just created.
+Change directories to your new project directory.

 ```bash
 cd my_project